-After divorce, you will need to decide upon several matters, including spousal support.
+After a divorce, you will need to decide upon several matters, including spousal support.
 For the best possible outcome, you should contact a highly qualified Northern Virginia spousal support lawyer to guide you.
 At Williams Stone Carpenter Buczek, PC, we will advise you on different matters relating to spousal support in Virginia.
 We work with clients in Stafford County, Fredericksburg, Prince William County & Spotsylvania County.
 We also welcome your call from any other area within Virginia.
 There are different factors to be considered before the court of law can decide on your spousal support case.

 How Spousal Support is Determined in Virginia

-The guidelines to spousal support in Virginia are not set in stone.
-The general factor for determining who pays and how much and for how long is based on one spouse's financial need against the other's ability to pay.
-The guidelines are somewhat similar to Virginia's child support laws to determine temporary support.
+The guidelines for spousal support in Virginia are not set in stone.
+The general factor for determining who pays and how much and for how long is based on one spouse’s financial need against the other’s ability to pay.
+The guidelines are somewhat similar to Virginia’s child support laws to determine temporary support.

 Can Support Be Granted Before Final Settlement of Divorce?

 Yes, the court in Virginia can decide to offer spousal support to a certain spouse even if the final divorce has not been granted yet.
 You can decide to agree on a certain amount which one spouse will pay the other as support.
 In case you do not reach an agreement on an amount, the court will decide for you.
 In addition to income, there are other factors taken into consideration before a final spousal support amount is set.
 Contact Williams Stone Carpenter Buczek, PC to learn more about Virginia spousal support laws.

 Yes, the court will not award spousal support if it is found the spouse set to receive the support has committed adultery.
 However, there are many caveats to this, and proving adultery can often be very difficult.